software-students-spring2025/0-git-practice-v2-jessicahc/README.md

 An insightful article on remote work's impact on the software industry and developers:
 [Beyond the Office: How Remote Work is Redefining the Future of Software Development](https://medium.com/@denismwg/beyond-the-office-how-remote-work-is-redefining-the-future-of-software-development-46bd904ede54)

-# Why this article is interesting
+# What I Find Interesting

 The article focuses on how remote work is shaping how the software industry operates and its impact on what it means to be a developer.
 Since the pandemic, many tech companies have embraced remote work, including hybrid and remote working models, allowing companies to recruit exceptional talent globally.
 This shift expands opportunities for companies to increase their chances of finding the best fit for their teams while giving developers greater flexibility to choose where they want to work.